jorgegarcia/UnityOSC/README.md

 Based on Bespoke Open Sound Control Library by Paul Varcholik (pvarchol@bespokesoftware.org).
 Licensed under MIT license.

-#How to use
+##How to use

-Copy the src/ folder contents to the corresponding Assets/ and Editor/ folders of your Unity project.
+Copy the src/Editor folder contents to the corresponding Editor/ folder of your Unity project.
+The rest can go to your e.g. Assets/ folder of the same project.

 ## Documentation and examples of usage